Nikolay Milkov (philosopher): Biography

 Nikolay Milkov studied philosophy at the University of Sofia from 1974 to 1978.
-Five years later he defended the PhD thesis "Critical Analysis of the Philosophy of Logical atomism" at the Lomonossov State University in Moscow where he was a doctoral student.
-From August 1983 Milkov held a research position at the Institute for Philosophy of the Bulgarian Academy of Sciences.
-From October 1989 he was a research fellow at Bielefeld University, Germany, first as an Alexander von Humboldt fellow and later as a Fritz Thyssen fellow.
+In 1983, he defended the PhD thesis "Critical Analysis of the Philosophy of Logical Atomism" at the Lomonosov State University in Moscow, where he was a doctoral student.
+From August 1983, Milkov held a research position at the Institute for Philosophy of the Bulgarian Academy of Sciences.
+From October 1989, he was a research fellow at Bielefeld University, Germany, first as an Alexander von Humboldt fellow and later as a Fritz Thyssen fellow.
 For the Michaelmas and Lent Terms 1990/91, Milkov was also Visiting Philosopher at the Sub-Faculty of Philosophy, University of Oxford.
 In these years, he worked on the project on the history of analytical philosophy in England.

 In 2005/06 Milkov was a Visiting Fellow at the Center for Philosophy of Science, University of Pittsburgh.
-Since 2007 he has been a philosophy lecturer at the University of Paderborn.
-In the first two years he also worked on a research project on the Berlin Group of logical empiricists around Hans Reichenbach, supported by the Fritz Thyssen Foundation.
-In 2009 Milkov received his venia legendi (his habilitation) in Paderborn.
+Since 2007, he has been a philosophy lecturer at Paderborn University.
+In the first two years, he also worked on a research project on the Berlin Circle of logical empiricists around Hans Reichenbach, supported by the Fritz Thyssen Foundation.
+In 2009, Milkov received his venia legendi (habilitation) at Paderborn.
 In 2012, he accepted an invitation from McMaster University in Ontario, Canada, to be a Bertrand Russell Visiting Professor.
 Milkov has been a philosophy professor in Paderborn since 2015.
-In 2018, he was a teaching visiting professor at Saint Petersburg State University, Russia.
+In 2018, he was a visiting professor at Saint Petersburg State University, Russia.